List of Mass Effect characters: Kahlee Sanders

+Video game protagonists

 Commander Shepard

 Commander Shepard is the central protagonist of the original Mass Effect trilogy of video games.
 On an assignment to investigate a besieged human colony, Shepard is affected by a Prothean artifact that grants them insight on the Reapers, making them the key entity to help protect the species of the Milky Way from being wiped out by the Reapers.
 Shepard is later named the first human Spectre by the Citadel Council, and given command of the SSV Normandy and its crew to complete their mission.

 The character's given name, gender, background, and appearance are determined by the player on starting a new game, with both Mass Effect 2 and Mass Effect 3 allowing the player to import saves from previous games to carry over that version of Shepard.
 Depending on the choice of gender, Shepard is voiced by either Mark Meer or Jennifer Hale.
 The default male version's face and body is based on the likeness of fashion model Mark Vanderloo.